Thunderpat45/pennSchedulingApp/README.md

 ## Description
 ### Overview

 This is a project is a web application designed to help resolve scheduling issues in facilities that need a repeating weekly pattern, but experience conflicts between time and space/volume.
 This is the testing version for non-users.
+Please note that the site is not yet optimized for mobile usage.
+Additionally, if you do use a mobile device, you may need to download the xlsx file for the scheduler, as the option to view often fails to render properly (tested only on IPhone).

 https://scheduling-app-portfolio.herokuapp.com/